-CPGI and its Subsidiaries have 1,025 employees as of December 31, 2022 and 1,222 employees as of December 31, 2021.
-The Company has 1 newly hired officer from January to December 2022.
-PPHI, the Company's affordable housing subsidiary, intends to hire 10 additional rank and file employees, within the year.
+CPGI and its Subsidiaries have 1,039 employees as of December 31, 2023, and 1,025 employees as of December 31, 2022.
+There was no new senior officer hired in the group for the year 2023.
+The company's affordable housing subsidiary intends to hire 1 senior officer and 169 additional rank and file employees for the year 2024 to support its growth.

 Its employees are primarily engaged in development operations, construction, property management, as well as sales and marketing.
-CPGI and its Subsidiaries' local and international marketing and distribution network consist of 3,129 agents as of December 31, 2022 and 1,637 agents as of December 31, 2021.
-CPGI and its Subsidiaries have entered into an Expense Allocation Agreement to pay the costs of such services and record such costs in general, administrative and selling expenses
+The Groups' local and international marketing and distribution network consists of 3,976 agents which include 3,287 commission-based agents and 689 subsidized agents as of 31 December 2023.
+CPGI and its Subsidiaries have entered into an Expense Allocation Agreement to pay the costs of such services and record such costs in general, administrative, and selling expenses.